adamedx/autographps/ROADMAP.md

 * Add methods to Get-GraphType
 * Add Uri support to get-graphtype, new-graphmethodparameterobject
 * Fix memberdata aspect of member
+* Use @odata.type when it is present (apparently when type is ambiguous because a collection can contain any type) -- seems like we somehow did this in GraphUtilities?
 * Add method invocation via Invoke-GraphMethod
 * Add method parameter validation to invoke-graphmethod
 * Rename GraphObject to GraphItem